-On February 8, 2005, the Bush Administration released its FY2006 budget request.
-The Administration's proposed budget includes \$573.4 million in federal payments to the District of Columbia.
-Four payments (for court operations, defender services, offender supervision, and criminal justice coordination) represented \$471.4 million, or 82%, of the President's proposed \$573.4 million in total federal payments to the District of Columbia.
+On February 8, 2005, the Administration released its FY2006 budget request.
+The Administration's proposed budget included \$573.4 million in federal payments to the District of Columbia.
+Four payments (for court operations, defender services, offender supervision, and criminal justice coordination) represented \$471.4 million, or 82%, of the proposed \$573.4 million in total federal payments to the District.